Ranking, in general, becomes more accurate by using complex expressions which use many features.

 This enables more expensive computations than would be feasible

-By default, second-phase ranking (if specified) is run on the 100 best hits from the first-phase ranking per content node, after matching and before information is returned to the container.
-The number of hits to rerank can be configured as well in the rank-profile.
-Example:
+By default, second-phase ranking (if specified) is evaluated for the 100 best hits from the first-phase ranking per content node, tunable with rerank-count.

-In this example, the first phase uses the text matching feature nativeRank scoped to the title field plus one of the built-in document ranking features named freshness over a timestamp field which stores the epoch time in second resolution.
+In this example, the first phase uses the text matching feature bm25 scoped to the title field plus one of the built-in document rank feature named freshness over a timestamp field which stores the epoch time in second resolution.
 For each content node, the top 50 hits from the first phase function is re-ranked using a trained xgboost model.

 global-phase